Doriankmf/Doriankmf/README.md

 :thought_balloon: I’m currently learning: Registration of large 3D point clouds in a multi-robot and multi-sensor context

-📫 How to reach me: dorian.kmf@u-picardie.fr
+📫 How to reach me: dorian.kempf@u-picardie.fr

 **Linkedin:** www.linkedin.com/in/dorian-kempf-0b694b1b3